SQL CUBE

 In this syntax, we have two columns specified in the CUBE.
 The statement creates two subtotal combinations.
 Generally, if you have n number of columns listed in the CUBE, the statement will create 2n subtotal combinations.

-The following statement uses the SUM() function and the GROUP BY clause to find the total inventory of every warehouse:
+The following query uses the CUBE in the GROUP BY clause to calculate the subtotals of salary by state and the total salary of all states:

 SELECT